tsunami935/C-ProblemSets/README.md

 # C-ProblemSets
-Some problem sets I came up with.
+Some problem sets I came up with for some friends in Computing.
 Hopefully, they can be of some use.